freeCodeCamp/freeCodeCamp/guide/english/computer-science/data-structures/trees/index.md

 ### Some Popular Types of Trees:

-* Binary Tree.
+- **Binary Tree**.
 It has the following properties:
--The maximum number of nodes at level ‘l’ of a binary tree is 2^l-1.
+  - The maximum number of nodes at level ‘l’ of a binary tree is 2^l-1.
--In Binary tree where every node has 0 or 2 children, number of leaf nodes is always one more than nodes with two children.
+  - In Binary tree where every node has 0 or 2 children, number of leaf nodes is always one more than nodes with two children.

-* Binary Search Tree.
+- **Binary Search Tree**.
 It has the following properties:
--The left subtree of a node contains only nodes with keys lesser than the node’s key.
+  - The left subtree of a node contains only nodes with keys lesser than the node’s key
--The right subtree of a node contains only nodes with keys greater than the node’s key.
+  - The right subtree of a node contains only nodes with keys greater than the node’s key
--The left and right subtree each must also be a binary search tree.
+  - The left and right subtree each must also be a binary search tree

-* AVL Tree.
+- **AVL Tree**.
 It has the following properties:
--Height difference of left and right subtree of node should be less than 2.
+  - Height difference of left and right subtree of node should be less than 2
--Re-balancing is done when heights of two child subtrees of a node differ by more than one.
+  - Re-balancing is done when heights of two child subtrees of a node differ by more than one

 * Red Black Tree
 * Splay Tree